 We have partnered with Haymarket Books, an independent nonprofit book publisher, part of the “Center for Economic Research and Social Change,” featuring the likes of Noam Chomsky, Naomi Klein, Howard Zinn and Rebecca Solnit.
 Haymarket will connect us with their authors and promote American Canary produced films.

-These films will promote sales for the author and publishing companies and allow us to make and share films that matter.
-We look forward to partnering with nonprofits, publishers, educators, filmmakers and change-makers who can use film as a tool for their cause.
+We look forward to partnering with nonprofits, publishers, educators, filmmakers and change-makers who can use media as a tool for their cause.